Frequently Asked Questions

 Please email the Registrar's office at email@example.com for assistance.
 The hold will be released for 24 hours and the student must withdraw from the course during that time.
 Students should send this request through their EKU email.
 With your request that the hold be lifted, please include your name, EKU ID number, and course information.
 You will be required to check back frequently so that you can withdraw within the 24 hour hold release time frame.

 Per the EKU Dual Credit policy, students who receive a "D", "F" or "FN" in a course must retake that course and achieve a "C" or better in order to continue in the program and take additional courses.
 If you wish to retake a course, email the Registrar's office through your EKU email account.
-Please address the following in the email.
+Please address the following in the email and send to firstname.lastname@example.org.

 1. Why do you feel you were unsuccessful in the course the first time you took it?